juliogomez/devops/README.md

 gcloud container clusters resize <cluster-name> --size=0
 ```

+> Please be aware that Google also charges for load-balancers, so make sure to remove your ingress resources as well.

 When you need to bring it back, you just need to issue:

 ```shell